No one thinks they purposely lie to themselves.

 Anyone who lies to themselves will likely never know it, let alone admit it.

 If you lie to yourself, you are, without a doubt lying to others as well.
 Start with a mistruth, and everything becomes skewed.

 Now I am not talking about the little lies we tell ourselves to get through a rough situation or to make someone happy when they are down.

 1) You Use Substances to Numb Your Feelings

-You may not be a full blown alcoholic or a drug user but at the very least you often escape from ‘life’ through substances that help numb the drama in your life and help you to ‘feel better’ in the short term.
+You may not be a full-blown alcoholic or a drug user, but at the very least, you often escape from ‘life’ through substances that help numb the drama in your life and help you to ‘feel better’ in the short term.

 2) You Run Away From Uncomfortable Situations

 When things get too ‘real,’ like when people question you or express their disappointment in you in any way, you quickly zone out and may even cut people off.